I've just been told I have blood cancer

 Coping emotionally with a blood cancer diagnosis

-Being told you have blood cancer is a life-changing event.
+Finding out you have blood cancer is a life-changing event.
 So if at any time you're find you're struggling emotionally, it's completely understandable.
 But there are coping strategies you can try – it's about finding what works for you.
+Here are some places to find information and support, for yourself and for your family and friends too:

-A good place to start is connecting with people who've been diagnosed with blood cancer and have found a way through it.
-You'll find ideas and advice on our online community forum.
+- Connect with people affected by blood cancer and get ideas and advice on our online community forum.

 I found out I'm not alone